 - accelerate and enhance the careers of talented people, propelling them to become the public engagement leaders of tomorrow

-- raise the profile and prestige of public engagement in both the Fellow's field of work and the biomedical sciences more widely
+- raise the profile and prestige of public engagement with science

-- foster a network of influential public engagement ambassadors within biomedical science.
+- encourage a network of influential public engagement ambassadors.

 What we offer